reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Now we'll change Square to display an "X" when clicked.
+Now you'll change Square to display an "X" when clicked.
 Replace the `console.log("click");` event handler with `setValue('X');`.
 Now our Square component looks like this:

 ```jsx {7}
 function Square() {